Jan20/blog/src/assets/posts/guides/containerize_flask_applications/containerize-flask-applications.md

 Docker's container runtime allows to run applications in their dedicated containers based on a predefined image.
 However, how are container images created?
 Let's answer this question by building a minimal Flask application, creating a corresponding image and spin up a container based on that image.

-## Step 1: Creating a Flask Application
+## Step 1: Create a Flask Application

 Flask is a minimal Python library for writing web applications.
 If you are interested to learn more about the library itself, take a look at [Flask's documentation](https://flask.palletsprojects.com/en/2.2.x/).
 However, our application is intended to be as minimal as it gets.
 It will spin up a webserver doing not much more than returning "Hello World from Flask" upon calling the single endpoint it provides.
 It consists of a single app.py file called that's content is depicted below: